swirlds-ryan/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 [![arkhia-init-step-05][3]][3]

-In the project details,
+In the "Services" section, under "Network", select "Hedera Testnet".
-copy the "API Key" field,
+Copy the "JSON-RPC" field.
-and also copy the "JSON-RPC" field.
+In the "Security" section, copy the "API Key" field.

 [![arkhia-init-step-06-07][4]][4]